elmontagne/coinmover_bybit/README.md

 percentage_move = percentage of profits to be moved to spot
 sleeptime = after how many minutes you want to run this again
-discord_webhook = your webhook if you want to use discord notifications
+discord_webhook = your webhook if you want to use discord notifications maxmargin = maximum percentage of margin in use.
+Above this set number there won't be transferred any funds

-Not done yet:
-maximum margin in use
-cum_realised_pnl

 Feeling the need to support me?
 0x12469989c0f3b38F0f230F94b58e852249cFC9DD (BEP20/ERC20).